 Nature to live well in cities

-Nature has become an essential element of cities’ attractiveness, an asset for tourism and the city’s image.
+Nature has become an essential element of cities’ attractiveness and urban planning, an asset for tourism and the city’s image.

 Beyond the real estate considerations, access to nature is also a determining element to quality of life.

 The social bond developed around green spaces is essential to many citizens: green spaces create opportunities for recreation and exercise, and also facilitate cohesion and social integration by offering meeting spaces.

 Over the past few years, many scientific studies highlighted several other benefits of urban vegetation for the well-being of city dwellers.
 Notably: